BinarCode/laravel-restify/docs/docs/4.0/repository-pattern/repository-pattern.md

 repositories.
 As a result, you are able to type-hint any dependencies your `Repository` may need in its constructor.
 The declared dependencies will automatically be resolved and injected into the repository instance:

+:::tip Parent
-:::tip Don't forget to call the parent `contructor`
+Don't forget to call the parent `contructor`.
 :::

 ```php